brooklynrail/brooklynrail-platform/content/events/2023/01/david-smith-the-art-and-life-of-a-transformational-sculptor.md

 ---
 title: "David Smith: The Art and Life of a Transformational Sculptor"
 deck: Featuring Michael Brenson and David Levi Strauss
-summary: Art critic Michael Brenson joins Rail contributor David Levi Strauss for a conversation.
+summary: Art critic Michael Brenson joins Rail Consulting Editor David Levi Strauss for a conversation.
 We conclude with a poetry reading.
 people:
   - person: michael-brenson
   - person: david-levi-strauss